AndrejKlocok/PDS-P2P-chat-network/README.md

 ERROR := {"type":"error", "txid":ushort, "verbose": "string"}

-Every message is [bencoded](https://en.wikipedia.org/wiki/Bencode) and encoded on the other site.
+Every message is [bencoded](https://en.wikipedia.org/wiki/Bencode) and decoded on the other site.

 # Node
 ## Execution